What is permaculture?

 Permaculture is based on the three ethics of:

-It recognises limits to consumption and reproduction, and emphasizes self-responsibility and collaboration rather than competition.
+It recognises limits to consumption and reproduction, and emphasises self-responsibility and collaboration rather than competition.

 Permaculture originated with the work of Australians, Bill Mollison and David Holmgren, in the early ‘70s and soon expanded to become a worldwide movement of people embracing the ethics, and design principles to inform their lives and day-to-day decisions.